stratosphereips/StratosphereLinuxIPS/docs/usage.md

 Slips supports reading input flows in text format from stdin in interactive mode.

-Supported flow from stdin are zeek (json form), suricata and argus.
+Supported flow from stdin are zeek conn.log files (json form), suricata and argus.

 For example you can run slips using: